Alerstam, Thomas. 2001.

 Rüppel, Georg, Thiemo Karwinkel, Vera Brust, and Heiko Schmaljohann.
 2026.

 “movetrack: An R Package to Model Flight Paths from Radio-Telemetry Networks.”
-Methods in Ecology and Evolution, ahead of print, February.
+Methods in Ecology and Evolution, February.

 https://doi.org/10.1111/2041-210x.70273.